Logo

 1746 - the Battle of Culloden saw the defeat of the Jacobite's, the last major battle on the British mainland.

-1746 to today - Few Royals have stayed at Holyrood Palace.
-The present Queen only spends about one week each summer at the Palace.
+1746 to today - few Royals have stayed at Holyrood Palace.
+The former Queen only spent about one week each summer at the Palace.

 The Royals prefer living at Balmoral Castle in the northeast of Scotland, a remote peaceful location with more privacy.